dave-theunsub/clamtk-kde/README.md

-This readme file was last updated 14 Nov 2021.
+This README was last updated 20240102.

 # README for clamtk-kde

 clamtk-kde is a simple plugin to allow a right-click, context menu scan of files or folders in Dolphin, a file manager in KDE.

 All this plugin does is copy a desktop file to a directory.
-If this seems redundant, that's because it is: this plugin depends on clamtk, which already has this desktop file.
-So, it stands to reason we should be able to just find that file and copy it, rather than having our own copy.
+This makes it easy to scan a file or folder, without opening the virus scanner first and navigating to the file or folder of interest.

 ## Installation